PRIYANKA-git04/GestureMate/README.md

-# GestureMate – Gesture-Controlled Chess Controller
+# GestureMate – Gesture Controlled Chess Controller

 GestureMate is a touch-free chess web application that allows users to control a virtual chessboard using hand gestures captured through a webcam.